 - Current and potential relevance to community needs

-- Extent of publicity, critical review and current or anticipated demand
+- Extent of publicity, critical review, and current or anticipated demand

-- Reflection of all reading levels
+- Representation of all reading levels and audiences

 - Suitability of format to library circulation and use